grqphical/llmcord/README.md

 - Changed license from MIT to Mozilla Public License 2.0

 - Added license to about section of bot

+- Bump aiohttp from 3.9.5 to 3.10.2 by @dependabot in https://github.com/grqphical/llmcord/pull/3

+- Added PyInstaller spec

 ### 1.3.0